 Prehistoric paintings and petroglyphs

 - Ba'ati Barud and Dabo Zellelew - Tigray.
 Caves used as shelters in Neolithic time.
 Walls of caves are adorned with paintings and engravings.
 Paintings show people, cattle, geometric figures.

 - Goda Roriisso - Oromiya.
 Enormous boulder covered with the best prehistoric artworks of Ethiopia.
 Paintings include 150 painted cows.

 - Stinico Caves - Oromiya.
 Two caves with prehistoric engravings and drawings.
 In this area are numerous petroglyph sites.

 Megaliths and stelae

 - Axum Northern Stelae Park – Tigray.
 Hundreds of Axum stelae made of single stones and up to 24 m high (Obelisk of Axum) and made around the 4th century AD.
 Stelae mark the burials of emperors and nobles.
-The tallest stele in past was 33 m tall.
+The tallest stele in the past was 33 m tall.

 - Geta Lion - Amhara.
 Monolithic sculpture of lion.
 It is not known when this sculpture was made and by whom, there are no similar sculptures in this region.

 - Lioness of Gobedra – Tigray.
 Carving of a crouching lioness, some 3 m long.
 The time of creation is not known.